Brunswick (Brittonkill) Central School District: Schools

 Tamarac Secondary School (then Tamarac High School) opened in 1958 and the first class graduated in 1960.
 The building serves grades 6 through 12, has a total staffing of 81.3 (on FTE basis), 685 students, and has kept average class sizes below 25 pupils from 2004 to 2007.
 There is one building principal and one building assistant principal.

 The district auditorium is located within the Secondary School.
-This is where graduations, school plays, concerts, and some BOE meetings take place.
+This is where graduations, school plays, and concerts take place.
 The auditorium lobby is also a polling place during general elections and budget votes.

 The Secondary School hosts a state of the art video production studio, allowing students to take part in all aspects of the media production process.
-Morning announcements are produced live in the studio, hosted by a teacher and student.
+Morning announcements are produced live in the studio, hosted by two students.